Itinerary at a glance

 - Tourist tax, if due, is not included in the price!

-- The tickets for the ferry across river Rhine (approx. EUR 2 to EUR 5 per person and bike) are not included
+- Tickets for the ferry across river Rhine to be organised on your own, costs approx. EUR 2 to EUR 5 per person incl. bike

-- The ticket for the train in Duisburg to Landschaftspark (approx. EUR 5 per person and bike) are not included.
+- Ticket for the train in Duisburg to Landschaftspark to be organised on your own, costs approx. EUR 5 per person incl. bike